-The volume of SCIG infusion is between 10-25ml with repeated intervals of once or twice a week.
+The average volume of SCIG injection is between 10 ml to 25 ml, with repeated intervals of once or twice a week.

-It is important to choose the correct size and number of needles for this therapy to ensure a successful infusion.
+Choosing the correct size and number of needles for this type of immunoglobulin therapy is crucial to ensure a successful injection.

 Intravenous Immunoglobulin Therapy (IVIG)

-IVIG is directly administered through a vein in larger volumes and takes approximately 2-6 hours to complete.
+IVIG is directly administered through a vein in larger volumes and takes approximately 2 to 6 hours to complete.

-On average, repeated doses are given every 3-4 weeks.
+On average, repeated doses are given every 3 to 4 weeks.

 The dose and frequency of IVIG depend on the patient’s current body weight and disease state.
-The estimated starting dosage is 2gm/kg/month divided over 4-5 days.
+The estimated starting dosage is 2 g/kg/month divided over 4 to 5 days.